 While I can’t tell you what kind of personality will work best between you and your future photographer (you should be able to tell from their website, social media and getting on the phone with them!), I do have some questions listed that you should ask when booking your wedding photographer that will determine if you’re working with a seasoned professional or amateur.

 1. HOW MANY IMAGES ARE INCLUDED?

 This is important to ask because you want to make sure you won’t be charged additional fees later on when it’s time to receive your final gallery.
-The industry average is to deliver 75-100 final, edited images per hour.
+The industry average is 75-100 edited images per hour.

 So, for a typical 8-hour wedding day, you can expect to receive between 600 and 800 images.
 If you include second shooter coverage, you can expect that number to go up anywhere between 100-300+ images– this varies from photographer to photographer.

 This is my approach, although I like to tell folks that the goal is always to tell the story of their wedding day.
 If there are more than 800 great images from their wedding day, I’m going to include them without an additional fee.

 2. HOW LONG HAVE YOU BEEN SHOOTING WEDDINGS?
 HOW MANY?

 These questions are the equivalent of reviewing years of experience on a resume.
 In my opinion, folks should shoot at least 30 weddings as the lead before calling themselves a seasoned photographer.
 You want an experienced professional who has seen and shot in it all– in rain or sunshine, indoors or outdoors, with huge bridal parties or separated families– because nothing prepares you for any of these scenarios quite as well as experience.